abdullahiftikhar0/LucidLab/docs/05-service-definitions.md

-# EduAR — Service Definitions
+# LucidLab — Service Definitions

 > Defines each service component, its responsibilities, interfaces, and dependencies.